In this article, you’re going to learn: what is a debt snowball method? And how to use it to actually pay off multiple debt obligations.

 The financial expert Dave Ramsey is a famous proponent of this method.

-Basically, the main purpose of using debt snowball is the motivation factor.
+Basically, the main purpose of using a debt snowball is the motivation factor.
 Because a person will be more motivated to pay off all of his debts when he sees his small debts being paid off one by one each time.
 He gets a sense of achievement.

 Let’s dive into the working of this method.